Artist In Residence

 About the Program

-2023/24 marks the fifth year for suddenlyLISTEN’s Artist in Residence program. sL Artists in Residence are chosen through an open call to artists from any discipline working with improvisation.
+2024/25 is the sixth year for suddenlyLISTEN’s Artist in Residence program. sL Artists in Residence are chosen through an open call to artists from any discipline working with improvisation.
 Artists come to Halifax to work on a project, supported by suddenlyLISTEN.
 During their residency, they are encouraged to interact with as many local people as possible to spread knowledge, build relationships and make music together.

 Open Call